Start9Labs/documentation/site/source/guides/device-guides/dg-mac/lan-mac.rst

     .. figure:: /_static/images/ssl/macos/trust-cert-macos-1-system-lan.png
         :width: 60%
-        :alt: Navigate to System > LAN
+        :alt: Navigate to System > Root CA

 #.
-Click **Download Certificate** and your browser will either automatically save the certificate to your Downloads folder or ask you where to save it:
+Click **Download Root CA** and your browser will either automatically save the certificate to your Downloads folder or ask you where to save it:

     .. figure:: /_static/images/ssl/macos/trust-cert-macos-2-download_cert.png
         :width: 60%